thoughtbot/maintaining-open-source-projects/book/03-git.md

 Once merged the code may look tidy, but better not look at the sausage factory that’s in the git log!

-It’s good to make sure that history is tidy before merging a pull request.
-This
-entails:
+Some people see value in keeping the evolution of the code unchanged, commit after commit, having the whole messy (but complete) changeset.
+Assuming each commit includes an explanation of the rationale behind of it, then history is complete, but that doesn’t mean clear.
+If the author takes the time to send a curated history rather than the raw version, it’s easier for everyone in the team to understand this change.
+For a programmer at work, it’s more useful to understand what the code does and why, than a given contributor’s development and learning process.

+A repository has every version of the project since it was born indeed, and that doesn’t necessarily include discussions that happen in chat rooms, hallways, or GitHub pull requests.
+From those discussions, decisions arise on what should the software do and how, and that context is lost unless we explicitly write it into each commit message.
+You can encourage this before merging code by requesting
+that:

-* Each commit should be a single logical change.
+* Each commit contains a single logical change.
 If it has more code changes it should be split, if it has less it should get squashed with other commits.
-* Each commit message should explain the problem and the solution without using connectors.
+* Each commit message explains the problem and the solution without using connectors.
 If they use connectors, there’s probably more than one logical change.
-* If the branch history is polluted with messages like “cleanup whitespace”, “more style changes”, “wip”, etc., commits should be [squashed together into meaningful parts](http://robots.thoughtbot.com/git-interactive-rebase-squash-amend-rewriting-history).
+* If the branch history is polluted with messages like “cleanup whitespace”, “more style changes”, “wip”, etc., commits are [squashed together into meaningful parts](http://robots.thoughtbot.com/git-interactive-rebase-squash-amend-rewriting-history).
-* Pull requests that are small in scope should fit into a single commit.
+* Pull requests that are small in scope fit into a single commit.
 Some may contain more, with each commit being independent of one another.
 * Similar rules apply to merging or splitting pull requests as you see fit.